AdamBuchen/personal-site-fe/README.md

   * play - Resumes current playback
 * reset - Resets the terminal, including all state.
 Browser reloads window.
 * rr - Try it, if you dare
+* typing_game - A typing tutor game.
+Practice your typing skills and get feedback.

 > **_NOTE:_** Using arrow-up and arrow-down to cycle through history has been implemented, as has tab-completion.